 The Council will allow tenants and leaseholders to keep a dog in its properties.
-Tenants will be allowed to keep up to two dogs but must request permission before doing so.
+Tenants will be allowed to keep up to two dogs in any of its general housing properties but must request permission before doing so.
 A request to keep additional dogs will be at the discretion of the Council and will be based on: